The Fun Way to Learn the Fiddle

 Jason, you are a fine friendly face among so many on line teacher folk.
 I will be returning often.

 Best tutorial!
 Haven't picked up a violin or cello in 30 years but you made it ridiculously easy to learn to play this.
 Other videos people made were so much harder to follow.
 Keep it up!
 I can't wait to learn more!

 Thank you for another excellent lesson!
 I appreciate your clarity, attention to

 FiddleHed is an online fiddle course designed with the beginner in mind.

-- FiddleHed is focused on making learning fun and productive so that you will continue your fiddle journey.
+FiddleHed makes learning fun and productive so that you will naturally want to play every day.

-- Your teacher Jason has been teaching private and group fiddle lessons for over twenty-three years and has posted over seven hundred free video lessons to Youtube.
+Jason has been teaching fiddle lessons for over twenty-three years and has posted over seven hundred free video lessons to Youtube.

-Take a look at how the first quarter of Kerry Polka is broken down:
+Take a look at how the first quarter of Kerry Polka is carefully broken down:

 A part, first bar: A1-D0-1-0